UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.FieldCopyProcessor.json.md

-### tuktu.processors.StringImploderProcessor
+### tuktu.processors.FieldCopyProcessor
-Implodes arrays into a string, overwriting its top-level ancestor.
+Copies a (nested) field to the top under a new result name.

   * **id** *(type: string)* `[Required]`